andreaferretti/cello/README.md

-# Briefly
+# Cello

-Briefly is a library of succinct data structures, oriented in particular for string searching and string operations.
+Cello is a library of succinct data structures, oriented in particular for string searching and string operations.

 ## Operations